Serfaus-Fiss-Ladis, Austria: Family Ski Guide

 Self-Catering and Groceries

-Each village has a SPAR with reasonable selection for self-catering families.
-The Serfaus location is the largest, with fresh bread, local cheeses, and enough variety to stock a full apartment kitchen.
+Each village has a SPAR with reasonable selection for stocking apartment kitchens.
+The Serfaus location is largest, with fresh bread, local cheeses, and enough variety to keep everyone fed.
 M-Preis in Fiss offers a solid alternative with slightly different stock.
-Expect to pay roughly what you'd pay in any Austrian mountain town: not cheap, but not resort-markup outrageous either.

 Getting Around the Villages

-All three villages are genuinely walkable, with Serfaus entirely car-free in the center.
-You'll navigate cobblestone streets past traditional Tyrolean buildings, and nothing is more than a ten-minute walk from anything else within each village.
-A free Skibus connects Serfaus, Fiss, and Ladis throughout the day, running frequently enough that you won't wait long.
+All three villages are walkable, with Serfaus entirely car-free in the center.
+You'll navigate cobblestone streets past traditional Tyrolean buildings, and nothing is more than a ten-minute walk within each village.
+A free Skibus connects Serfaus, Fiss, and Ladis frequently enough that you won't wait long.

-Most families park at their accommodation on arrival day and don't touch the car keys until departure.
-The combination of pedestrianized centers, that underground funicular, and the bus system means a car becomes unnecessary weight.
-Your kids will love the independence of navigating the villages on foot, and you'll love not dealing with parking.
+Most families park on arrival day and don't touch car keys until departure.
+The combination of pedestrianized centers, that underground funicular, and reliable bus service makes cars unnecessary weight.
+Your kids will love navigating the villages independently, and you'll love not dealing with parking stress.

 When to Go